Updated November 07, 2023

 Plan | Plan Options button.
 Turn off Shading found in the Surface tab.
 Press OK.

 Open the 3D Window.
-Select from the Navigation part of the bottom Status bar.
+Select the window using the Navigation part of the bottom Status bar.

 3D | 3D Options.
 Change your 3D Options to match those shown in the figure below.
 There are two tabs (controlled at the bottom of the dialog), Content and View.
 Press OK.

-Figure 9: 3D Options Dialogue - View Tab
+Figure 9: 3D Options Dialog - View Tab

-Figure 10: 3D Options Dialogue - Contents Tab
+Figure 10: 3D Options Dialog - Contents Tab

 Note: Show Extents: Shows the entire View